anoblet/docs/Theme.md

 ## Let's define out objectives
  * What is lit-html?
  * How do we define a theme?
- * How can we accomplish this complimentary to a lifecycle funciton?
+ * How can we accomplish this complimentary to "timing of our app"?
+   * Styles should never be rendered if the user is not logged in or trying to log in

 Theming in lit relies sometimes (a lot) on custom properties in css: